Great Ideas of Humanity: Out of the Container

 How “Great Ideas of Humanity” Reimagines America’s First Sophisticated Image Advertising Campaign

 Art Design Chicago podcast:

-Lara Allison, Lauren Boegen, and Jonathan Solomon discuss the historic Great Ideas campaign and what it means today. )
+Lara Allison, Lauren Boegen, and Jonathan Solomon discuss what the Great Ideas campaign means today. )

 What’s The Big Idea?